Dunoon: National Cycle Route 75

+Dunoon Stadium

-The town's sporting arena is Dunoon Stadium, which is located in the north of the town, near Dunoon Grammar School.
+The town's sporting arena is Dunoon Stadium, which is located in the north of the town on Argyll Street.
 When it hosted football matches, it had the largest capacity of any amateur ground in Scotland.
 It later became the focal point of the Cowal Highland Gathering.
 Motorcycle dirt track racing (or speedway) was staged at the stadium on 18 June 1932 as part of the annual Dunoon and Cowal Agricultural Show.
 A demonstration event had been staged in May 1932.

-Fishing locations surround Dunoon, both fresh and sea water.